 Despite passing the hotel every day on my way to work, I had never actually been up close to the iconic building never mind stayed in it.
 The building is quite well-known and easily identified as a sort of mirrored tower alongside the forever-busy Kingston Bridge.
 Upon arrival, we were greeted with a spectacular lobby area that stretched up above two floors high with spectacular chandeliers dangling down over the waiting area.

 Our room mirrored the luxury that was visible down stairs.
 We were given a Queen Guest room on the 14th floor, facing out towards the Anderston and Finnieston – the very area we had spent our afternoon.
 Breakfast was a traditional breakfast buffet with plenty of Full English ingredients alongside cereals, yoghurt, fruit and tea and coffee.
 We couldn’t have asked for more, and it certainly set us up for another great day in the Glasgow sun.

-We spent our night sitting out in the sun sipping on beer from Glasgow’s Bavarian beer hall, so were unfortunately unable to take advantage of the hotel’s leisure and spa facilities.
+We were too busy exploring the city, so were unfortunately unable to take advantage of the hotel’s leisure and spa facilities.

 Overall, we had a fantastic day out exploring Glasgow as tourists, something we would never have done if it weren’t for the tickets and hotel stay.

 Feel free to use the image below to Pin this post to your Pinterest boards!